MatildaSif/NLP_TestReport/ReadMe.md

 ## Project Description
 This script investigates a dataset of informally written Reddit comments, and loads a Hugging Face sarcasm classification model (helinivan/english-sarcasm-detector) that will be applied to the text.
+The data is not stored in this repository due to it's size but instructions for downloading the data can be found in point 4. #data in this ReadMe file.

 ## Repository Structure
 ```
-Assignment05/
+NLP_TestReport/
 │
 ├── data/
 │   └ train-balanced-sarcasm.csv